What is the Oral Microbiome and why should you take care of it?

 The mouth is not only the mirror of the body but also the gateway.
 Many argue that the oral microbiome is an extension of the gut and with that logic, deserves as much attention.
 Many gastrointestinal diseases such as Ulcerative Colitis or Coeliac Disease appear first in the mouth before symptoms occur in the gut.
 This is because the mouth has a fantastic blood and nerve supply, with a more rapid cell turnover than any other part of the body.

 Growing research has shown that oral health not only prevents oral issues like decay, gum disease, and bad breath but also has positive effects on the rest of the body.
 When the microbiome is imbalanced and disease occurs, high levels of pathogenic bacteria and its associated chronic low-grade inflammation can have catastrophic effects on the body.
-Patients with gum disease are three times more likely to suffer from Diabetes Mellitus11, three times more likely to be obese12, three times more likely to suffer from heart disease13 and 70% more likely to develop Alzheimer’s Disease14.
+Clients with gum disease are three times more likely to suffer from Diabetes Mellitus11, three times more likely to be obese12, three times more likely to suffer from heart disease13 and 70% more likely to develop Alzheimer’s Disease14.

 It is time to start thinking that a healthy body includes a healthy mouth.